Below the Surface

 As the dates come close, I trace them hopefully, maybe time will make it easier this year.

-In many ways it has, but in others, it could be yesterday.
+In many ways it hasn’t in others, it could be yesterday.

-No visible reminders of what I am missing, a day of thanks.
+No visible reminders of what I am missing, just a house full of noise and giggles.

 I can do this.